gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The following steps are performed for joining an OSCOAP multicast group, by leveraging the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} or the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.

-1. The joining node retrieves an Access Token from AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
-The response from AS enables the joining node to start a secure channel with the Group Manager, if not already established.
+1. The joining node retrieves an Access Token from the AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
+The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager ({{sec-updating-authorization-information}}).

-2. Authentication and authorization information is transferred between the joining node and the Group Manager, which establish a secure channel in case one is not already available ({{sec-joining-node-to-GM}}).
+2. Authentication and authorization information is transferred between the joining node and the Group Manager, which establish a secure channel in case one is not already set up ({{sec-joining-node-to-GM}}).
 That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining a multicast group under that Group Manager for the first time.

 3. The joining node starts the join process to become a member of the multicast group, by accessing the related join resource hosted by the Group Manager ({{sec-joining-node-to-GM}}).

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.
-In particular, communications between the joining node and AS (/token endpoint) and between the Group Manager and AS (/introspection endpoint) can be secured by different means, e.g. with DTLS {{RFC6347}} or with OSCOAP (see Sections 3 and 4 of {{I-D.seitz-ace-oscoap-profile}}).
+In particular, communications between the joining node and the AS (/token endpoint) and between the Group Manager and the AS (/introspection endpoint) can be secured by different means, e.g. with DTLS {{RFC6347}} or with OSCOAP (see Sections 3 and 4 of {{I-D.seitz-ace-oscoap-profile}}).

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}

 This section considers a joining node that intends to contact the Group Manager for the first time.
 That is, the joining node has never attempted before to join a multicast group under that Group Manager.
-Also, the joining node and the Group Manager do not have a secure communication channel already established.
+Also, the joining node and the Group Manager do not have a secure communication channel established.

 In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the one described in Section 2.2 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS in charge of the Group Manager.